 One of the most powerful influences on the conduct of our everyday social lives is popular culture, particularly the feature film.
 It serves as reflectors of our society and social prescriptions for what is "normal" in various contexts.
-This course will utilize feature film, scholarly readings, discussion, and writing to allow us to better understand how film both reflects and affects how we think about communication in various contexts.
+This course will utilize feature film, scholarly readings, discussion, and writing to allow us to better understand how film both 2019-2020 various contexts.
 Course materials will vary based on the interests and expertise of the instructor, may focus on family dynamics, friendship, science, health, science fiction, and religious rhetoric.
 May be repeated once for credit with written permission for a total of six credits.
 This course partially satisfies the writing intensive requirement.